100 Fun Things to Do in Chicago

 people in a store| ©Daniel Rangel

-Book a Chicago Crime Tour
+Book a crime tour in Chicago

 31. Attend a fun Shakespeare play with a professional drunk actor